progund/adhd/README.md

 ADHD can download serialized files from the Android devices.
 We have only tested copying serialized files as created by [ObjectCache](https://github.com/progund/java-extra-lectures/tree/master/caching) which is also developed by your not so very humble idiots at [juneday](http://wiki.juneday.se).

+## SQLite

+You need to have [SQLite](https://www.sqlite.org/) (version 3) installed.
+Ok, you download the SQLite database files from your Android device.
+No problems.
+But if you want them converted into txt and html we suggest you install and make sure sqlite3 can be found using your PATH variable.

+## ADB - Android Debugger Bridge

+We rely totally on (adb)[https://developer.android.com/studio/command-line/adb.html].
+Install it now.

+## Misc other softwares

+* bash - check out our [wiki pages](http://wiki.juneday.se/mediawiki/index.php/Bash) for more information on that.
+Once you've followed the instructions there you have tools such as sed, awk and grep which are needed.
+If you have no idea what we're talking about, you really (yes, REALLY!) need to check bash and its friends out.
+We suggest you attend the course: [Bash introduction](http://wiki.juneday.se/mediawiki/index.php/Bash-introduction) and [Bash programming](http://wiki.juneday.se/mediawiki/index.php/Bash_Programming).

 # Software that uses ADHD